“Oh My Heavens! It’s in My Bellybutton!” Taming the Poisonous Triplets

 Jewelweed is another remedy that is a personal favorite of mine.
 Jewelweed grows in abundance in our area.
 We find it around the moist, shady banks of creeks and streams.
 Also known as the “Touch Me Not”, this plant produces yellow to orange flowers with red spots that look like pendants, or slippers.
 If you do not know this plant, it is well worth getting acquainted with.
 According to Peterson’s Field Guide for Medicinal Plants and Herbs, a 1957 study found that out of 115 people treated, 108 found it effective.
 This plant contains a compound called lawsone in its leaves.
 Lawsone is an anti-inflammatory and an antihistamine.

 Some people drink the leaf-tea as a preventative for poison ivy.
 Although I cannot attest to jewelweed tea’s efficacy in rash prevention, I can say my family and I have found jewelweed very effective in soothing that horrid, burning itch.
-Because the plant is not available year round, but poison-ivy rashes are, I have made a salve from jewelweed that has proven very useful.
+Because the plant is not available year round, but poison-ivy rashes are, I have made herbal salve from jewelweed that has proven very useful.
 I made this particular batch at least two years ago, and according to my son, it was still effective this very morning.

 Jewelweed Salve Recipe